Insulate Britain: M25 targeted near Heathrow as activists stage protest

 Published

-BBC Local News: Bristol -- Fifty three people are arrested following the protest on the M25 slip road at Heathrow Airport.Full Article
+BBC Local News: Surrey -- A total of 53 people are arrested following the protest on the M25 slip road at Heathrow Airport.Full Article

 Published

-BBC Local News: Bristol -- Fifty three people are arrested following the protest on the M25 slip road at Heathrow Airport.Full Article
+BBC Local News: Surrey -- A total of 53 people are arrested following the protest on the M25 slip road at Heathrow Airport.Full Article

 Climate protesters have blocked a section of the M25 for the sixth time.